 - I. A student enrolled in a public school must correctly answer at least 30 of 50 civics test questions.
-A school or district may record on a student's transcript that the student answered at least 30 of 50 civics test questions correctly. - "Civics test questions" means 50 of the 100 questions that, as of January 1, 2015, United States citizenship and immigration services officers use to select the questions they pose to applicants for naturalization so the applicants can demonstrate their knowledge and understanding of the fundamentals of United States history and government, as required by federal law.
+A school or district may record on a student's transcript that the student answered at least 30 of 50 civics test questions correctly. - 1.
+"Civics test questions" means 50 of the 100 questions that, as of January 1, 2015, United States Citizenship and Immigration Services officers use to select the questions they pose to applicants for naturalization so the applicants can demonstrate their knowledge and understanding of the fundamentals of United States history and government, as required by federal law.
 The Learning Law and Democracy Foundation, in consultation with Minnesota civics teachers, must select by July 1 each year 50 of the 100 questions under this paragraph to serve as the state's civics test questions for the proximate school year and immediately transmit the 50 selected civics test questions to MDE and to the Legislative Coordinating Commission, which must post the 50 questions it receives on the Minnesota's Legacy website by August 1 of that year. - 2.
-A school or district may exempt a student with disabilities from this requirement if the student's IEP team determines the requirement is inappropriate and establishes an alternative requirement.
+The school district may exempt a student with disabilities from this requirement if the student's IEP team determines the requirement is inappropriate and establishes an alternative requirement. - 3.
+The school district may administer the civics test questions in a language other than English to students who qualify for English learner services. - 4.
+The school district may administer civics test questions as part of the social studies curriculum. - 5.
+The school district must not prevent a student from graduating or deny a student a high school diploma for failing to correctly answer at least 30 of 50 civics test questions. - 6.
+The school district cannot charge a fee related to this requirement.